jobovy/galpy/doc/source/potential.rst

 .. _scf_potential_docs:

-**NEW in v1.2/UPDATED in v1.3**: General density/potential pairs with basis-function expansions
+**UPDATED in v1.3**: General density/potential pairs with basis-function expansions
 ------------------------------------------------------------------------------------------------

 ``galpy`` allows for the potential and forces of general,